jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Elohim.md

 Temperature: any
 Organization: solitary or horde (1 plus 5-20 animals, magical beasts, and plants of CR 8-10)
 Treasure: double
-Description: An elohim is a strange being obsessed with creating miniature worlds populated with creatures of its choosing.
-It creates new permanent demiplanes or alters remote environments in pre-existing planes, seeds them with new life, then eventually abandons them.
-An elohim might return to its creation decades or centuries later to observe how its progeny have fared, and might allow them to continue or eradicate them completely.
-Elohim communicate with other beings only rarely, and always in a cryptic fashion.
 Race:
 Class:
 MR: 6